Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Results

 Table \ref{tab:comp} outlines the default parameters used in the simulations.
 When non-default values are used, they are specified with the result.
-The entanglement link generation probability $p$ is the probability of an entanglement link being generated during a timeslot.
+The entanglement link generation probability $p$ is the probability of an entanglement link being generated during a timeslot which is assumed to be uniform for all edges ($p_e = p, \;\forall e \in E$).
 We assume a default value of $p = 0.1$, a value that is suggested to be feasible with near-term quantum devices \cite{Singh2024modulararchitecturesentanglementschemes}.
 The initial Werner parameter $w_0$ and decoherence constant $\Delta$ describe the impact of noise on the entanglement links in the network.
 The values of $w_0=0.987$ and $\Delta=0.99$ are motivated by experimental results by Saha \textit{et al.} in which Bell states were generated between trapped ions qubits in separate devices \cite{saha2024HighFidelity}.
 Bell state fidelities of $\mathcal{F} = 0.97$ were achieved, with claims $\mathcal{F} > 0.999$ will be achievable with improved hardware.
 Motivated by these results, we assume Bell states are generated with a fidelity of $\mathcal{F}=0.99$ ($w_0=0.987$).
 The value of $\Delta =0.99$ was selected based on experimental Bell state generation systems, to reflect typical decoherence rates for a near-term quantum network \cite{saha2024HighFidelity,main2025distributed}.
-We considered cutoffs in the range $Q_c \in [1,20]$, where a cutoff of $Q_c = 1$ represents entanglement links being discarded at the end of every timeslot if a GHZ state can not be distributed.
+We model the implementation of a quantum memory cutoff, $Q_c$, that is uniform over all quantum memories in the network.
+We considered cutoffs in the range $Q_c \in [1,20]$, where a cutoff of $Q_c = 1$ represents entanglement links being discarded at the end of every timeslot if a GHZ state cannot be distributed.